azoth-lang/azoth.language.design/self-antetype.md

 ### Exact Types

 I am not including exact types, exact type parameters etc. in the list of ideas.
-I already believe these are too complex to added to the surface syntax of Azoth.
+I already believe these are too complex to add to the surface syntax of Azoth.
 As such they are not worth exploring.
 I do want to point out though that if both supertype and subtype constraints are available then something like exact types can be simulated.
 Naming a type parameter or existential type variable `T` can be made to have an exact type by bounding it both above and below.
 If `C` is a class type